-Integrated Care aims to join up our health and social care services, improving quality and putting patient outcomes and experiences at the centre of everything we do.
+Integrated Care aims to join up our health and social care services, to deliver patient care that is safe, timely, efficient and as close to home as possible.
+Integrated care improves quality and outcomes and puts the patient experience at the centre of everything we do.
 It means changing the way that care is provided, so that people with complex needs can live healthier and more independent lives.

-The HSE's Clinical Strategy and Programmes Division is leading a large-scale programme of work to develop a system of Integrated Care within our health and social care services.
-This is a long-term programme of change and improvement for our health and social care services, and will involve people at every level of the health service working together to create improved experiences and outcomes for the people in our care.
+Clinical Design and Innovation is leading a large-scale programme of work to develop a system of integrated care within our health and social care services.
+This is a long-term programme of change and improvement for our health and social care services and will involve people at every level of the health service working together to create improved experiences and outcomes for the people in our care.

 The WHO has provided a framework including five inter-dependant strategic directions to support people-centred and integrated health services with key actions (WHO/HQ, 2015).